Systerr/evm-bridge/contracts/README.md

 ## Super Token

-There are two simple OpenZepelin ERC20 constract.
-Both with premint amount of token, no any caps (in real world cap shouls be set, at least max cap)
+There are two simple OpenZeppelin ERC20 contracts.
+Both have a preminted amount of tokens with no caps (in the real world, caps should be set, at least a maximum cap).

 ### Permissions

-- `SuperToken` - SuperToken have no special owner methods
+- `SuperToken` - SuperToken has no special owner methods
-- `SuperTokenB` - have two additional permissions - owner and relay address.
-Both of this users able to mint new tokens.
-Owner is a EOA in most cases but relay is a smart contract address of bridge that will mint tokens after verify signatures
+- `SuperTokenB` - has two additional permissions: owner and relay address.
+Both of these users are able to mint new tokens.
+The owner is an EOA in most cases, but the relay is a smart contract address of the bridge that will mint tokens after verifying signatures.
-  Secod option mostly to have more security (in case relayer private key will be compomized and final implementation will implement limits of mint tokens with proper monitoring)
+  The second option is mostly to have more security (in case the relayer private key is compromised, the final implementation will implement limits on minting tokens with proper monitoring).

-## Bridge contracts
+## Bridge Contracts

-There are two bridge contracts for chain A and chain B
+There are two bridge contracts for Chain A and Chain B:

-- `Bridge` have only one permissions - owner.
-With ability to widwdraw token from brifge
+- `Bridge` has only one permission - owner, with the ability to withdraw tokens from the bridge
-- `BridgeB` have more complicated permission.
-Owner is one role there, but it also should known bridgeAddress (signer) - address of the system to sign transfers
+- `BridgeB` has more complicated permissions.
+Owner is one role, but it also needs to know the bridgeAddress (signer) - the address of the system that signs transfers

-# Instalitaion
+# Installation

-Please follow Docker guilde on main folder for easier setup.
+Please follow the Docker guide in the main folder for easier setup.

 ## Prerequisites